Crowdsourcing The Future

 Socio-technical system change is the key to making a transition towards sustainability happen.
 In Deep Transitions thinking, socio-technical systems are systems that our societies are built on to provide for energy, mobility, food, healthcare and communication.
 Currently, these systems rely largely on fossil fuels and contribute to global inequalities.
 Deep Transitions Futures research strives to accelerate the transition towards alternative systems that are sustainable and fit for tackling global these two challenges.
 Our three future worlds present potential alternatives for the food, energy and mobility systems.
 The video below takes you on a journey through these worlds.

 A crowdsourcer is a platform that gathers the input from different participants and facilitates building ideas collectively.
-Our crowdsourcer will ask you to indicate which of the three worlds you find most desirable and which actions and innovations are needed to achieve your preferred future world.
-It will ask you what you can do yourself to contribute to a transition towards a more sustainable future.
-Please enter the crowdsourcer by clicking on the banner below.
-If you wish to dive more deeply into the three future worlds before starting the crowdsourcer, you can do so below.
+Our crowdsourcer asked respondents to indicate which of the three worlds they found most desirable and which actions and innovations were needed to achieve their preferred future world.
+It also inquired about individual action respondents could take to achieve a transition towards a more sustainable future.

 After the Frugal Turn